priestc/TheStation/README.md

     sudo apt-get install uwsgi nginx

-Install the uwsgi conf file into the uwsifolder, and move the nginx conf into the nginx folder.
+Install the uwsgi conf file into the uwsgi `apps-enabled` folder, and move the nginx conf into the nginx `sites-enabled` folder.

+    ln -s ~/TheStation/thestation-uwsgi.conf /etc/uwsgi/apps-enabled
+    ln -s ~/TheStation/thestation-nginx.conf /etc/nginx/sites-enabled

 Restart nginx and uwsgi.
 Now go to the server's IP in your browser.
 You should see the station page.
-You can no
+You can now upload songs from the /upload url in your browser.